woman on laptop with coffee cup

 Property Taxes

-Even though a lender takes a look at your income stream when you buy a home, there’s no set income requirement to buy a home.
+Even though a lender looks at your income stream when you buy a home, there’s no set income requirement to buy a home.
 A mortgage preapproval is a good first step to learn how much you can afford to spend on a home.
 A preapproval is also a smart move because you’ll be able to prove to sellers that you can get a loan.

-It’s important to note that income isn’t the only factor that lenders consider when they decide whether you qualify for a loan.
-Your DTI ratio, down payment and credit score are also important.
-Don’t forget to consider and plan for closing costs before you buy a home.
-Rocket Mortgage® can assist you every step of the way!
+It’s important to note that income isn’t the only factor that lenders consider when deciding whether you qualify for a loan.
+Your DTI, down payment and credit score are also important.
+If you’re ready to take the next step toward homeownership, start the mortgage application process with Rocket Mortgage®.

 Victoria Araj